 Treatment and prognosis

-Surgical treatment for duodenal obstruction includes some different techniques for the intrinsic causes, including duodeno-duodenostomy and duodeno-jejunostomy.
-With surgical correction prognosis is excellent (especially with isolated cases), and the outlook is therefore largely determined by other associated abnormalities.
+Surgical treatment for duodenal obstruction includes a number of different techniques for the intrinsic causes, including duodeno-duodenostomy and duodeno-jejunostomy.
+With surgical correction, prognosis is excellent (especially with isolated cases), and the outlook is therefore largely determined by other associated abnormalities.

 For plain radiograph appearances consider:

 All three of these will show distal gas:

 For an ultrasound appearance of a "double bubble type" appearance also consider

 - 1. Traubici J. The double bubble sign.
 Radiology.
 2001;220 (2): 463-4.
 Radiology (full text) - Pubmed citation

 - 2. Berrocal T, Torres I, Gutiérrez J et-al. Congenital anomalies of the upper gastrointestinal tract.
 Radiographics.
 19 (4): 855-72.
 Radiographics (full text) - Pubmed citation

 - 3. Entezami M, Albig M, Knoll U et-al. Ultrasound Diagnosis of Fetal Anomalies.
 Thieme.
 (2003) ISBN:1588902129.
 Read it at Google Books - Find it at Amazon

 - 4. Komuro H, Ono K, Hoshino N et-al. Bile duct duplication as a cause of distal bowel gas in neonatal duodenal obstruction.
 J. Pediatr.
 Surg.
 2011;46 (12): 2301-4. doi:10.1016/j.jpedsurg.2011.09.018 - Pubmed citation